 Pacific Women recognises that the 13th Triennial Conference of Pacific Women and 6th Meeting of Ministers for Women held in 2017 identified key issues and broad areas where action is needed to economically empower women.
 Pacific Women is also aware that regional agencies, governments, civil society and other regional partners are the key groups that can ensure sustainable action on WEE.

-Building on that awareness and knowledge, as well as global research on good practice in WEE, the forum will seek to identify strategic and practical ways that Pacific Women can: learn with its partners; and adapt and adjust its programming to better support social norms change, generational change and enhanced enabling environments.
+Building on that awareness and knowledge, as well as global research on good practice in WEE, the forum sought to identify strategic and practical ways that Pacific Women could: learn with its partners; and adapt and adjust its programming to better support social norms change, generational change and enhanced enabling environments.

 Read the pre-event update here:

 The forum was based on the theme: Recognising and achieving women’s economic empowerment in the Pacific Island region: what needs to change.

 Over a three-day period, speakers and participants considered the theme from the following perspectives:

 - Day One: Social norms and women’s economic empowerment;

 - Day Two: Ensuring WEE interventions and research are inclusive of all women;

 - Day Three: Changes in enabling environments and institutions to support genuine WEE.

 - considered the evidence and context in the Pacific Islands region, including research, statistics and other evidence about social norms and women’s economic empowerment;